 Visiting the dentist early and often is the key to securing a lifetime of good oral health for your family.
 Get this right, and your kids will develop positive associations with the dentist that will remain with them for life.
 Get this wrong, and your children could grow up with unhappy memories of the dentist – which, by the time they’re an adult, may lead them to avoid visiting the dentist and, ultimately, to poor oral health.
-With a paediatric practice like Happy Kids Dental, you can place your trust in a team that won’t miss a single opportunity to educate your child about good oral health.
+With Happy Kids Dental’s in-house paediatric care, you can place your trust in a team that won’t miss a single opportunity to educate your child about good oral health.

 Top tips for parents and carers:

 - Describe going to the dentist as a highlight in the calendar – yes really!
 At Happy Kids Dental, they will only associate the dentist with fun, excitement and contentment.

 - Avoid using negative dental words – injection, pull, or needle, for example.
 At Happy Kids Dental, we take great care to use kid-friendly, non-threatening language – so we “tickle their teeth” rather than clean them; and we call cavities by their real name: “sugar bugs”.

 - Keep your own memories of visiting the dentist to yourself, because they will have no bearing on what your child experiences at Happy Kids Dental.
 It’s all too easy to use a visit to the dentist as a threat to make them brush better at bedtime – but this simply reinforces negative attitudes.
 While certain adult generations may have lingering memories of bad dental care from their childhood, there’s no need to pass them on to your children!